JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/convert_plane_type.rst

 Description
 -----------

-This node converts between the two representations of 3d planes---Point/Normal and Transformation Matrix.
+This node converts between the two representations of 3D planes, Point-Normal representation and Transformation Matrix representation.

-Not to be mistaken by the primitive plane, Planes here are mathematical objects that can be defined by a normal and a location or a transformation matrix since matrices can encode both the normal and the location of the plane.
+Not to be mistaken by the primitive mesh plane, planes in this context are mathematical objects that can be defined by a normal and a location or a transformation matrix since matrices can encode both the normal and the location of the plane.

 .. image:: images/convert_plane_type_node.png
    :width: 160pt